GalAvineri/ISIC-Archive-Downloader/README.md

 # Note
    We assume that the images and descriptions have a specific url prefix and suffix as mentioned above.
-   If the prefix or suffix ever change - let us know and we will change it accordingly!
+   If the prefix or suffix ever change (and you start getting errors for example) - let us know and we will change it accordingly!
    You can let us know in the issues tab :)